Hope that some have found these posts informative. I am listing them below:

 A particularly nasty PJ, unless it was true.

-Other place names include Tsangpo:
+Other geographical names include Tsangpo:

 And there are South Africans whose surname starts with Ts, such as one-time international cricketer Thami Tsolekile: